sevro/security-utilities/README.md

 *   `slmail-linux.c`: A buffer overflow attack for SLMail 5.5 compiled for Linux [README](c/slmail-linux/README.md)
 *   `slmail-windows.c`: A buffer overflow attack for SLMail 5.5 compiled for Windows [README](c/slmail-windows/README.md)

+## FTP

+It is possible to turn FTP into a non-interactive process by providing the Windows default FTP client `ftp.exe` with a text file containing FTP commands.
+This is useful in _post exploitation_ when there is a need to upload files and tools to a machine.

+*   `setup-ftp.sh`: Install and configure a FTP server on (debian like) Linux [README](ftp/pureFTPd/README.md)

 ## Note

 All program output files are by convention use the `.txt` extension which are ignored by the